Grand Prix (pinball)

 Grand Prix is a pinball machine released by Williams in December 1976 after a sample run in June 1976.
 It is among the last electro-mechanical (EM) pinball machines produced by Williams, with all production lines converted to solid state by December 1977.
 It is the also the second machine used by Williams to create a small run of prototypes of solid state machines.

 Design

-The designer thought Grand Prix was a "great game".

 Similar to other games produced in 1976, the machine uses AC, with a bridge rectifier used to convert this to DC for powering the slingshots and pop bumpers.
 These bumpers are more powerful than versions used in earlier machines using AC, and are sometimes called thumper bumpers.

 Although the sample run of 218 units began production on June 30, 1976 the main production run only began on December 15, 1976.

 The game has settings in the backbox to adjust the hi-score value; another setting sets the award for achieving this score or collecting a special to a free credit, or an extra ball.
 Another difficulty setting is used for lighting the special on either the third or fourth star.